Fighting Human Trafficking

 Your Eyes Save Lives

-In January 2021, Attorney General Cameron's Office of Trafficking and Abuse Prevention and Prosecution launched a statewide human trafficking awareness campaign, "Your Eyes Save Lives."
+In January of 2021, the Kentucky Office of Attorney General launched a statewide human trafficking awareness campaign, “Your Eyes Save Lives.”
 The campaign combats human trafficking by raising awareness of the signs of human trafficking and empowers citizens, law enforcement, and community leaders to report suspected trafficking.

 Learn more about the campaign by visiting YourEyesSaveLives.ky.gov.